What is an Information Security Management System (ISMS) and how does it relate to ISO 27001?

 How do I get ISO 27001 certification and why should I get certified?

-In the vast majority of cases, organisations embark on the 27001 journey because customers are requesting a certificate.
-Obtaining external certification or not is therefore not really an option.
+In the majority of cases, organisations embark on the 27001 journey because customers are requesting a certificate.
+Self-certification is therefore not really an option.
 In my opinion, external certification is extremely valuable.
 It brings compliance to a whole new level and is the engine for continuous improvement.
 Thereâs nothing quite like annual audits from an external body to align opinions, avoid complacency and speed up decision making.

 You do however need to select a reputable certification body who are themselves accredited to ISO/IEC 17021-1 by the relevant authority.
 Otherwise your certificate might not be accepted by clients and/or in tenders.
-In the UK that is the United Kingdom Accreditation Service which is itself a member of the International Accreditation Forum (IAF).
+In the UK this is the United Kingdom Accreditation Service, which is itself a member of the International Accreditation Forum (IAF).
 The IAF has a list of similar bodies worldwide.

 Key takeaways